ideaeclipse/token-authentication-boilerplate/README.md

 * Substitute USERNAME and PASSWORD for values of your choice
 * Setting is_admin to true makes the newly created user an admin or vice versa

+## Authenticating Users
+* There are two built in methods that allow you to authenticate a user before endpoint execution with either admin level privileges or user level privileges
+* if you call auth_user before your endpoint both admin and regular users will have access
+* if you call auth_admin before your endpoint only admin users will have access
+    * Response Errors
+        * Returns a status code of 400 if you are missing the auth token in your header
+        * Returns a status code of 401 if any part of the authentication process didn't work
+    * Success
+        * Executes endpoint, see that endpoints description for errors

 ## Endpoints

 * POST /login